Alstom Metropolis C751A

 The Alstom Metropolis C751A is the first generation of communications-based train control (CBTC) electric multiple unit rolling stock in operation on the North East Line (NEL) of Singapore's Mass Rapid Transit (MRT) system since 2003.
 25 trainsets were purchased for the line.

-Following the withdrawal of the C151, C651 and C751B on the North South and East West Lines, the C751A is currently the oldest MRT rolling stock in Singapore.

 Operational history and overview

 In February 1997, the Land Transport Authority (LTA) of Singapore shortlisted several rolling stock companies for the bidding of the trains.
 In January 1998, GEC Alsthom (now known as Alstom) secured a contract to supply rolling stock for the NEL.
 The contract was for 25 trains, each consisting of six cars, under Contract 751A.
 The trains were part of the Metropolis family of the urban EMU trains.
 Unlike all other MRT lines, it draws power from the overhead catenary.

 Also, the C751A was the first MRT rolling stock to have seats of the same color in every carriage and is also the first fully driverless rolling stock in Singapore.
 Nevertheless, SBS Transit hires rover employees to drive trains manually if needed.
 For Alstom, it uses the URBALIS 300 moving-block communications-based (CBTC) Automatic Train Control (ATC) system, which optimizes headway and enables extra trains to be injected automatically into the system at rush hour to increase passenger capacity and reduce congestion.
 In the depot, trains are also operated in fully automatic mode.
 Communication between the train and the fixed signaling equipment is enabled by the IAGO two-way continuous transmission system.
 Station-based automatic train supervision ensures a greater degree of availability.
 Built-in test equipment has also been included, and Eurobalise standards have been adopted for spot transmission.

-The seats feature a uniform two-tone color scheme of beige and purple-blue.
-The floor is indigo, while the interior body panels are beige and cream.
-The trains also have two side windows at each end for viewing the tracks.
-The exterior of the C751A trains are white and black together with red and purple stripes.
-C751A trains do not have a middle window cut out, unlike the newer driverless trains in the MRT system.
-This is because it had to make way for the old detrainment ramp, which was not as compact as that of the newer Alstom Metropolis models on the North East Line and the Circle Line.

-Platform gap reducers were since added to all C751A trains.

-All C751A trains consist of the Visual Passenger Information System (VPIS).
-These displays show the name of the next station, the current station, door-closing messages, and occasionally the date and time.
-Also, some of the C751A trains have been installed with four rows for the standing area since 2015.